OSVTAC/project-recommendations/pages/background.md

 set to expire in 2018.
 Without a long-term contract in place, the City has an opportunity to pursue alternative voting systems that could promote transparency and more security.
-The City is currently investigating alternative options, including the possibility of building an open-source system.
+The City is currently investigating alternative options, including the possibility of building an open source system.

 In April 2017, the Elections Commission voted to create an [Open Source Voting